osatoi/Amazon-Sales-Report/README.md

 ![](top10Statewiththehighestsales.png)

 ### Conclusion and recommendations.
+ - The city of **MAHARASHTRA** is the best location to build the office Headquarters.
  - Varieties of **Colors** and  **Designs** on the **M** sizes and **L** Sizes should be produce as these are the most sold out Sizes.
  - Discount/ Sales should be done on **M** and **L** sizes respectively to encourage sales.
  - The cities of **MAHARASHTRA** And **KARNATAKA** should be consider first in terms of **New products** and **Discounts** as these are the  cities with the highest sales record.